 - Extra furniture that won’t fit in the new space

 - Valuable collectibles that don’t have sentimental value

-You’ll save yourself a lot of stress if you can afford to hire a moving company to coordinate a long distance move.
-However, nothing strains a move more than a moving company who drops the ball mid-relocation.
+You’ll save yourself a lot of stress if you can afford to hire a moving company to coordinate your long-distance move.
+However, nothing strains a move more than a moving company that drops the ball mid-relocation.
 A lot of these headaches can be avoided by taking the time to pick a reputable company.

 So what makes a moving company reputable?
-First, you want to hire a company with experience tackling interstate moves.
-These larger companies will generally cost less than smaller local companies that might not have the resources for such a long distance move.
+First, you want to hire a company with prior experience tackling interstate moves.
+It may seem counter-intuitive, but these larger companies cost less than smaller local companies that might not have the resources for such a long-distance move.

 How to evaluate a moving company: